Australia: Related Information

 This class of visa allows successful business people to develop new business opportunities in Australia, and is available on a permanent basis, subject to a four year probationary period (see below).
 Within this category, there are several subsections, all with different requirements.
 These are:

-- Business Owner: In order to apply for this visa, the individual must be able to prove that for at least 2 of the last 4 years, he or she had net assets in a business amounting to AU$200,000, and was actively involved in the management of the company for the same period.
-The business in question must have had annual turnover of at least AU$500,000 for 2 of the last 4 years.
+- Business Owner: To apply for this visa, the individual must be able to prove that for at least 2 of the last 4 years, he or she had net assets in a business amounting to A$200,000 and was actively involved in the management of the company for the same period.
+The business in question must have had annual turnover of at least A$500,000 for 2 of the last 4 years.

 - Senior Executive.
 In order to qualify for this type of visa, the individual must demonstrate employment for 2 of the last 4 years in the top three levels of management by a major private sector business.
-There is also a need to pass a business skills points test, and the immigrant's business and personal assets must amount to AU$500,000, although this can be in combination with assets owned by their spouse.
+They must also pass a business skills points test and their business and personal assets must amount to A$500,000, although this can be in combination with assets owned by their spouse.

 - State- or Territory-Sponsored Business Owner.
 (As Business Owner Visa, except with required pre-immigration business assets of AU$300,000)